Hannah-hope/Food-security-in-Kenya/README.md

 data collection platforms such as Digifarm in Kenya and Geofarmer launched in Colombia, Ghana, Tanzania and Uganda.

-This project will be based on modellind a food security predictive model in Kenya
+This project will be based on modellind a food security predictive model in Kenya.